Tramadol Side Effects and Signs of Addiction

 Constipation

-Constipation is by far the most frequently reported side effects of tramadol.
+Constipation is by far the most frequently reported side effect of tramadol.
 Constipation is a natural side effect of any opiate use, and it is most often dose-dependent.
-Meaning, the higher the dosage of the opiate, the more likely constipation is to occur.6
+The means that the higher the dosage of the opiate, the more likely constipation is to occur.

 Nausea

 Another common side effect of tramadol is nausea.
 Although not a life-threatening issue, it can definitely impact your quality of life.
-If you are experiencing nausea while taking tramadol, you are always welcome to speak with your medical provider as they may be able to offer some relief for your discomfort.9
+If you are experiencing nausea while taking it, you are always welcome to speak with your medical provider, as they may be able to offer some relief for your discomfort.

 Delirium

 Tramadol has been associated with delirium, but whether this risk differs from other opioids is still controversial.
-However, those taking tramadol should be aware that you may experience delirium, so please speak with your medical professional before tramadol use.10
+However, those taking tramadol should be aware that you may experience delirium, so please speak with your medical professional before using this medication.

 Psychosis

 Psychosis is specific to tramadol, as it is not a typical side effect for other opioids.
-Psychosis is most often seen when the patient has discontinued the tramadol medication.
-The resulting psychosis can easily be treated with medical assistance.
-The psychosis usually resolves within a few days of its onset.13
+Psychosis is most often seen when the patient has discontinued this medication.
+The resulting psychosis can easily be treated with medical assistance and usually resolves within a few days of its onset.

 Seizures

 Seizures are some of the more serious but rare side effects of tramadol.
-Tramadol seizures appear to be most common among males taking the medication,11 those with other underlying health conditions,14 or those whose main job is occupational driving.
-It should also be noted that the seizures were strongly correlated with improper tramadol dosage, where tramadol was taken at a toxic level.11
+The seizures appear to be most common among males taking the medication, those with other underlying health conditions, or those whose main job is occupational driving.
+It should also be noted that the seizures were strongly correlated with improper tramadol dosage when it was taken at a toxic level.

 Serotonin Syndrome

-Understanding the severity of these side effects, prescribing physicians will your medications closely to best ensure that there are no contraindications, such as using an SSRI at the same time as tramadol.
-This will best ensure the patient’s safety before beginning tramadol therapy and almost assuredly avoid the risk of serotonin syndrome.12
+Understanding the severity of these side effects, prescribing physicians will review your medications closely to best ensure that there are no contraindications, such as using an SSRI at the same time as tramadol.

 Get Help Now